 8. Visting Disney World Resorts

-You can use Disney transportation to visit resorts, even if you aren’t staying there.
+You can use Disney transportation (including the fun, free Disney Skyliner) to visit resorts, even if you aren’t staying there.
 Some of the high-end resorts may not allow you to park without a dining reservation, but you can take Disney Transporation or another form of transportation to those resorts.

 9. Viewing Animals at Animal Kingdom Lodge